-Here's my guide to visiting the lovely town of Mantua in Italy's Lombardy region.
-This Mantua guide covers all the best things to do and see in art-filled Mantua -- must see sites, must visit attractions, opulent palaces, and historic landmarks.
+Here’s my guide to visiting the lovely town of Mantua in Italy’s Lombardy region.
+This Mantua guide covers the top attractions in art-filled Mantua.
+You’ll discover the must visit churches, opulent palaces, and historic landmarks.

-Mantua is a small town with big art, perfect for art lovers and history buffs.
+Mantua is a small town with big art.
+It’s the perfect for art lovers and history buffs.
 Italy is usually overflowing with crowds.
 But in undiscovered Mantua, or Mantova, the world is still and quiet.

 Given its beauty and rich heritage of Renaissance treasures, Mantua is surely one of Europe’s best kept secrets.
 It’s like a mini-Florence without the constant tourist siege.
 Mantua is known locally as a “sleeping beauty” that hasn’t changed since the Middle Ages.